FireDragonGameStudio/FmvMaker/README.md

 You can either reuse already existing **Clickables** or create new ones.
 This may greatly depend on your game and design.
 For our example, we'll just add another **NavigationTarget** to our first video element and create a new **Clickable** (DifferentClickable).
 I'm sure you already guessed, that we'll need an additional video element to configure the movement from **UniqueState** to **AnotherState**.
 So we'll need to create a new element of **VideoData** and a new **Clickable**.

 The new **VideoData** element (DifferentUniqueVideoName) will basically be the same like the AnotherUniqueVideoName video element, except for the linked video file.
 This kind of "duplication" behaviour is intended to give you the greatest possible flexibility, when configuring your game.
 E.g. the **NavigationTargets** can differ, depending on which route the player chooses, to get to his/her destination.
-Let's see how an full configuration example looks, based on our CircularFmv prototype:
+Let's see how a full configuration example looks, based on our CircularFmv prototype:

 **CircleFmvVideoData.json**
 ```javascript